 What the data does tell you is that where you grew up within California matters enormously for cognitive development outcomes.
 A child raised in Palo Alto with access to excellent schools, enriched environments, and highly educated peers will on average develop significantly differently from a child raised in an under-resourced Central Valley district โ€” not due to any fixed biological difference but due to environmental inputs that are directly measurable and changeable.

 The most useful thing any Californian can do with this data is understand that IQ is not fixed.
-Our free IQ test gives you a baseline measurement across four cognitive domains โ€” a starting point for understanding where your strengths lie and where there is room to grow.
+Taking a calibrated assessment gives you a genuine baseline across multiple cognitive domains โ€” a starting point for understanding where your strengths lie and where there is room to grow.

 Advertisement